Jesus Got A Mainline..Tell Him What You Want

 Moving day arrives, the truck is loaded, the doors locked, and we follow the moving truck out of town.
 I said goodbye to Mr. Cohen that morning.
 He gives me additional pages for my notebook, his address if I find time to drop him a line, and his phone number if I ever get in a jamb.
 We shake hands, and I am gone.

 A decade passes in what seems like a matter of months.
 I have graduated high school and live in Plano, Texas.
-My father is a successful home builder, and those miserable days in Fort Worth seem a lifetime back.
-For some reason, there is a family gathering in Fort Worth, and I take my own car, so I might leave early and visit Mr. Cohen.
+My father is a successful home builder, and those miserable days in Fort Worth seemed a lifetime back.
+There is a family gathering in Fort Worth, and I take my own car, so I might leave early and visit Mr. Cohen.
 There were a few Christmas cards over the years, and then correspondence dwindled.
 I got older, and so did he.

-When I pull up in front of his home, I instantly know Mr. Cohen doesn’t live here.
-In the driveway are a Volkswagen Bug and a station wagon.
-No black Buick.
-The landscape still looks cared for but is many steps below Mr. Cohens’ standards.
-The trim of the house is a different color.
+When I pulled up in front of his home, I knew Mr. Cohen didn’t live there.
+A Volkswagen Bug and a station wagon are in the driveway—no black Buick.
+The landscape still looks cared for but is many steps below Mr. Cohen’s standards.
+The house trim is a different color.
 The large Sycamore tree in the yard is gone.
-But, it was bound to happen.
+But it was bound to happen.

 A woman answers the door.
 She looks to be in her early thirties; I hear children from somewhere in the house.
 Her husband joins her.
 I introduce myself, explaining that I lived a few houses down for four years and was a good friend of Mr. Cohen, the original owner.
 The couple has lived in the house for five years and purchased it from Mr. Cohen’s estate.
 That explains the cease in correspondence.
 Unfortunately, Mr. Cohen is no longer alive.